-The number of unabsorbed units is still excessive despite coming down in the past year.
-However, there's continuing evidence of a surplus in the multi-unit The earlier rise was driven by sharp increases in condo apartment completions in 2015 and 2016 at a time when demand turned cold.
+The earlier rise was driven by sharp increases in condo apartment completions in 2015 and 2016 at a time when demand turned cold.
 While condo completions declined materially since then, weak demand slowed down market absorption.

 The gradual turnaround in the existing home market bodes well for absorption to increase in the period ahead.

+CALGARY AREA

+Supply fundamentals

+Housing under construction - singles